Dog Dental Cleaning: The Ultimate Guide for Pet Parents

 • Dental chewable treats

-• Any bones or chew sticks that can fracture teeth
+• Bones or chew sticks that can fracture teeth

-• Tennis balls – while they’re okay for fetch, they are not good chew toys
+• Tennis balls – while they’re okay for fetch, they’re not good chew toys

 • Unusually smelly breath